 Make sure you check all these boxes in the coming year if you want to stay ahead of the Instagram curve.

 Building more ephemeral content

 It’s no surprise that Facebook really took to the stories format, replicating it across Instagram and WhatsApp, as well.
 But it’s not just them—pretty much every network is testing out some form of ephemeral content format for their platforms.
-LinkedIn is one example of a network that tested out the feature in late 2018, and now Twitter has announced that they would too be testing out disappearing tweets as a format.
+LinkedIn is one example of a network that tested out the feature in late 2018, and now Twitter too has its very own Fleets.

 The focus on short-term content not only indicates that marketers will have to get on the grind and produce more content, but also indicates that both organic and paid content may see some switching up in formats and styles in the months to come, if the Stories format is going to hog the rest of the social internet.